fsanzl/silabeador/README.md

 >>> import silabeador
 ```

-The syllabic division function accepts a string as a single argument and returns a list of syllables
+The syllabic division function accepts a string as a single argument and returns a list of syllables.

 ```python
 >>> silabeador.silabea('Uvulopalatofaringoplastia')